datastaxdevs/workshop-realtime-data-pipelines/README.md

-Each reviewer has an associate amplitude that dictates how widely the scores they produce may fluctuate away from the "true" value for that venue at that "time": in this example, the individual scores emitted by two different reviewers are plotted with a large and a small amplitude:
+Each reviewer has an associate amplitude that dictates how widely the scores they produce may fluctuate away from the "true" value for that venue at that "time": in this example, the individual scores emitted by two different reviewers, having a large and small associated amplitude, are plotted:

 ![Real Values](images/plots/02_reviews.png)

+While reviews by Rita will presumably all fall in the "expected" region around the current average, a large fraction of the reviews by Anne will be too far away from it and thus be flagged as "outlier reviews".

+Each review comes with an associated text, which in this toy example is simply a bunch of words strung together, some positive ("delicious") and some negative ("disgusting").
-Also, each reviewer has a "trolliness", a Boolean: if true, then a review text is built in strong disagreement with the numeric score in the review.
+Each reviewer, however, has a Boolean "trolliness" flag: if true, then this text is built in strong disagreement with the numeric score in the review.

 On the **analyzer side**, the reconstructed rolling average roughly follows the "true" quality for